lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/index.rst

         +++

-        Demos and tutorials to quickly learn about the BeagleV Ahead capabilities.
+        Demos and tutorials to quickly learn about BeagleV Ahead capabilities.

     .. grid-item-card::
         :link: beaglev-ahead-support